 8. Victim or Survivor?
 Choosing Identity after Wartime Sexual Violence Zilka Spahić Šiljak

 9. ‘The War Changed Me’: Bosnian Women, Resilience and the Search for Peace Marie E. Berry

 10. From Subjects of Stories to Agents of Change: Countering Dominant Discourses of Women and Peacebuilding Jessica M. Smith

 Part IV: From Justice to Artistic Expression: Practices of Working with Trauma

 11. Symbolic Forms of Transitional Justice for Social Restoration in Bosnia & Herzegovina Mina Rauschenbach, Stephan Parmentier and Maarten Van Craen

 12. Taking Play Seriously: Creative Processing of Trauma through Expressive Arts Kathryn Mansfield

 13. Conclusion Marie Berry

-Julianne Funk is a Research Fellow at the Hellenic Foundation for European and Foreign Policy, Greece, and Managing Editor of Southeast European and Black Sea Studies.
+Julianne Funk is Research Fellow at the Hellenic Foundation for European and Foreign Policy (ELIAMEP), Greece, and Managing Editor of Southeast European and Black Sea Studies.